Have you got what it takes to be a researcher in the arctic tundra – a cold and barren landscape?

-- Step into the life of a real researcher and investigate what birds eat using a microscope Discover how we use tracking technology to follow our Bewick’s swans migration
+- Step into the life of a real researcher and investigate what birds eat using a microscope.
+Measure, weigh and record our life-size swan (replica!).

 Thanks to Heritage Lottery Funding, trusts, grants and donations from our supporters we have been able to create Arctic Adventure.
-Over the past year we’ve been busy landscaping the site, filling old ponds and created new kettle pools – iconic freeze-thaw water bodies found in tundra landscapes, we’ve built an authentic tundra style research hut and we will begin planting the landscape soon.
+The site has been landscaped with new kettle pools created – iconic freeze-thaw water bodies found in tundra landscapes.
+The authentic tundra style research hut is now open.